PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

   kubectl apply -f -
 ```

-Another cause for CoreDNS to have `CrashLoopBackOff` is when a CoreDNS Pod deployed in Kubernetes detects a loop.
-[A number of workarounds](https://github.com/coredns/coredns/tree/master/plugin/loop#troubleshooting-loops-in-kubernetes-clusters)
+Another cause for CoreDNS to have `CrashLoopBackOff` is when a CoreDNS Pod deployed in PlaidCloud detects a loop.
+[A number of workarounds](https://github.com/coredns/coredns/tree/master/plugin/loop#troubleshooting-loops-in-PlaidCloud-clusters)
-are available to avoid Kubernetes trying to restart the CoreDNS Pod every time CoreDNS detects the loop and exits.
+are available to avoid PlaidCloud trying to restart the CoreDNS Pod every time CoreDNS detects the loop and exits.

 {{< warning >}}
 Disabling SELinux or setting `allowPrivilegeEscalation` to `true` can compromise